Transaction Anatomy

 Micro-header encoding

 Each block starts with a single byte.
-Values 0x000x3E are micro-headers that encode the block type via a lookup table.
-Fields use the implicit layout, so no field count or type bytes are needed.
+Values 0x000x7F are micro-header slots (128 total), currently populated up to 0x3F = PQ_BATCH; unused slots are reserved for future block types.
+A populated micro-header encodes the block type via a lookup table; fields use the implicit layout, so no field count or type bytes are needed.
 Values 0x80/0x81 are escape codes for full 2-byte type + explicit fields.

 0x00SIG